A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Discussion

 \subsection{Limitations}

-The testing performed in previous sections reveal several limitations of the YAMNet+ and AHEAD-DS.
-Both training and validation loss of 0.53 show the AHEAD-DS dataset is small in size, and leads to underfitting when training YAMNet+ from scratch using random weight initialisation.
-We worked around this problem by using transfer learning, where the model is initialised using weights trained on AudioSet.
+According to the authors of HEAR-DS, the 14 classes have been chosen because these classes are relevant to auditory scene recognition for hearing devices.
+These classes were chosen by audiologists and Audifon, a manufacturer of hearing aids.
+No further rationale was provided by the authors of HEAR-DS for these classes.
+Since AHEAD-DS adopts the same classes, this is a limitation inherited by AHEAD-DS.

-Another implication of the small dataset is the observed small improvement after applying regularisation techniques such as label smoothing and augmentation.
-A model must generalise better to perform well on a larger dataset, therefore regularisation techniques should be more impactful if the AHEAD-DS is expanded.
+Compared to datasets like AudioSet, AHEAD-DS is still relatively small, which is a disadvantage.
+As shown in the \emph{Ablation Study}, training from scratch using AHEAD-DS leads to suboptimal results, scoring a validation loss of 0.53.
+Transfer learning is essential, as the model performs much better with a mAP of 0.86, when fine tuning weights pre-trained on AudioSet.

 The use of transfer learning comes with its own tradeoffs.
-We are locked to classifying 960 millisecond windows, as this is a hyperparameter which is fixed by the use of weights from an existing model.
-It is possible to work around the fixed length by adding the results from multiple windows and applying a softmax mathematical operation.
+Hyperparameters are locked in due to transfer learning.
+This makes it resource intensive to change hyperparameters such as the window length.
+Extending it beyond 960ms will require the model be trained from scratch using AudioSet.
+It is possible to work around the fixed length by aggregating the results from multiple windows and applying a softmax operation.

-The tests of gain sensitivity analysis indicate adjustment of the levels is necessary to achieve optimal performance.
+The tests of gain sensitivity and SNR analysis indicate adjustment of the levels is necessary to achieve optimal performance.
 Recordings using new hardware configurations must be standardised, this only needs to be done once per device, to ensure recordings of conversations using the new device have similar levels to CHiME 6 Dev.

-The final notable limitation is the dependency on TensorFlow.
-YAMNet+ is built using the TensorFlow ML library, as it is necessary to maintain compatibility with YAMNet weights, required for transfer learning.
+A notable limitation is the dependency on TensorFlow.
+OpenYAMNet is built using the TensorFlow ML library, as it is necessary to maintain compatibility with YAMNet weights, required for transfer learning.
 TensorFlow has GPU compatibility problems, disabling the use of a GPU for quick model training and complicating the codebase.